-Is it normal for a battery to produce heat while it is being used and while charging?
+Is it normal for a battery to produce heat?

 It is normal for notebook batteries to produce heat when they are being charged and also when you are running on battery power.
 As energy is transferred within your battery cells, heat is a natural byproduct.

 Why does my laptop battery lose power over time?